Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 Exploratory Data Analysis:
-- The game totals were mostly normally distributed, with a mean around 195.
+- The game totals over all 5 seasons were mostly normally distributed, with a mean around 195.

 ![][distribution]